 Your driving record in California serves as a comprehensive account of your driving history, including any traffic violations or accidents, DUI convictions and other infractions.

-“Your California driving record is a meticulous document listing all accidents, traffic violations, suspensions, etc.,” says attorney Jonathan Feniak, who adds that your record can include special codes (explained below).
+“Your California driving record is a meticulous document listing all accidents, traffic violations, suspensions, etc.,” attorney Jonathan Feniak says.
 “To understand this record, you also need to know what every abbreviated code listed in your record means.”

 Your record also shows any corresponding points accumulated.
 Points are tallied on your California DMV record whenever you receive a citation for speeding or engaging in other prohibited actions while driving.
 Accumulating a certain number of points on your DMV record can lead to the suspension or revocation of your driver’s license.